0xPARC/0xparc-intro-book/easy/src/mpc.typ

 == The solution (an outline)

 Very briefly:
-- Alice constructs a "garbled circuit" that takes in the value $b$ (whatever it is) and spits out $f(a, b)$.
+- Alice constructs a _garbled circuit_
+  that takes in the value $b$ (whatever it is) and spits out $f(a, b)$.

-  A garbled circuit is sort of like a black-box function that Bob can only evaluate if he knows a secret password corresponding to his input bits.

-  (or: that Bob can only evaluate once...)
+  A garbled circuit is an "encrypted" circuit that takes encrypted input and gives encrypted output.

-- Alice uses "oblivious transfer" to send Bob the password for his input.
+- Alice uses _oblivious transfer_
+  to send Bob the password for his input.

-  Bob doesn't learn the passwords for any other inputs, and Alice doesn't find out which password she sent to Bob.
+  An oblivious transfer is a protocol where
+  Alice has two messages, $m_0$ and $m_1$.
+  Bob gets exactly one of them, $m_i$, without letting Alice know which value $i$ is, and without Bob learning the other message.

 #todo[
   Ask Gub to paraphrase, he writes well